pluto-tofu/Simple_Scheduler/README.md

 The output is then shown and a summary which contains the process id (pid), execution time and wait <br>
 time is also shown.
 After this the shell resumes execution as normal.<br>

-link to Github repository : https://github.com/pluto-tofu/Simple_Scheduler
+link to Github repository : https://github.com/pluto-tofu/Simple_Scheduler <br>

+contributions : All logic and code written together and with mutual agreement.